 Having used the Huawei P20 Pro for some weeks and been blown-away by its best-in-class images, it's worth noting that the Honor 10 can't quite live up to such heady heights.
 But its results are still rather good.
 And much of that comes down to what it calls AI Camera (which, unnecessarily, is emblazoned on the rear of the phone in white text).

 The use of artificial intelligence is simple: the camera uses machine learning to corroborate what it's looking at through the lenses and can then change the scene accordingly.
 It might be a portrait, a landscape, a food photo, a pet photo, and so forth.
-The Honor 10's camera will tell you it's adjusting the mode by displaying a small symbol within the app.
+The Honor 10's camera will tell you it's adjusting the mode by displaying a small symbol within the app (the software update means the phone now displays text and a brief description, before folding into a symbol only).
 It's even possible to see the non-AI version of the image by simply hitting the software AI button within the app.

 Typically the AI images add extra saturation and contrast to give images that extra pop.
 This looks great for the most part, but can be overkill and cause exaggerated banding and textured image artefacts (such as in blue skies, for example).
 For the average user, though, this is a perfect compromise overall, as the adjustment of auto exposure and colour will really aid in getting the best possible shots.